 It is no surprise that steam is what sets a steam iron apart from a regular iron, which is why this is a vital metric.
 The addition of hot moisture allows for efficient wrinkle-reducing and helps the user avoid burning their garments.
 We were extremely pleased with the results of the Titanium in this metric.

 On average, the CHI Titanium emits a whopping 55 grams per minute, which is well above the average in our test suite.

 The soleplate has over 400 steam holes strategically placed to ensure that the maximum amount of steam is being released at any given time.

 The Titanium performs above average in this metric as well.
 During our hands-on testing, we considered the cord design, handle ergonomics, and ease of filling.
 While this iron was a bit of a struggle to fill, overall, this iron is a pleasure to use.

 We have just two issues with the Titanium.
-The first is that the metal accents are somewhat slick.
-This makes holding the appliance a little slippery when wet.
+The metal accents are slick, which makes holding the appliance a little slippery when wet.
 The second is that there is no way to move the small flap in the fill hole, making it difficult to fill without making a mess.

 While ironing performance and ease of use are important, a steam iron wouldn't be much of an iron if it didn't pack some heat.
 The Titanium performs admirably, but there is a little room for improvement here.

 This above-average performing steam iron is a great purchase.
-It falls somewhere in between our most and least expensive options, and we feel it's a great investment.
-This is a great option if you are looking for specific features like a retractable cord and a mist-like water spray.
-That being said, if those features don't give you butterflies, you could save a few bucks by going with one of the cheaper options in our test suite.
+It falls somewhere between our most and least expensive options, and we feel it's a great investment.
+The CHI Titanium is a great option if you are looking for specific features like a retractable cord and a mist-like water spray.
+If those features don't give you butterflies, you could save a few bucks by going with one of the cheaper options in our test suite.

 — Michelle Powell and Hayley Thomas